CosmoQuestX/CSB7.0/README.md

   This will let you configure your installation and then install databases and setup an admin user using the settings in csb-settings.php

 ### Optional - Error Documents
 CSB defines Apache error documents.
-If you want them to extend to the whole server, move the .htaccess file to the server root.
+If you want them to extend to the whole server, move the .htaccess file to the document root.

 ### Optional - Using Docker